eandersonEverfi/product-qa-docs/docs/horizontal_scroll.md

 With Cards version
 By default\
-The right edge button will be hidden\
+The right edge button will be visible\
-The left edge button will be hidden
+The left edge button will not be visible

 The ebedded content has cards that have the following copy (1) Card Title\